tekamolo/Delos/documentation/quick_start.md

 How do you create a page under Delos?

 * **The routing file**.
 You will be able to spot a `routing.xml` in the `lib/framework` folder.
-Here we will indicate to Delos of the route we need.
+Here we will indicate to Delos the route we need.
 The route must be unique:

 ```
 <?xml version="1.0" encoding="UTF-8"?>